SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 ## UpdateSiteScript

 Updates a site script with new values.
+In the REST call all parameters are optional except the site script Id.

 ### Parameters